-- Business solar incentives – There are also business solar credits and rebates aimed at incentivizing a switch to solar.
+- Business solar incentives – Solar credits and rebates aimed at incentivizing a switch to solar.
 The Modified Accelerated Cost Recovery System (MACRS) lowers the amount a business pays in taxes for five years after it purchases a commercial solar system.
 There are also a variety of state solar incentives for businesses.

 Are you eligible for solar incentives?

-Each state’s solar incentives will come with their own criteria for eligibility, so it’s important to research whether you are eligible for a specific rebate or incentive in your state.
-However, there are some common criteria that many (although certainly not all) incentives require.
+Each state’s solar incentives come with its own criteria for eligibility.
+However, there are some common criteria that many incentives require:

 - Your solar system must be installed on your primary or secondary place of residence.

 - The solar system must be installed before a certain date.
-For example, the solar ITC will only apply to systems installed before December 31, 2023.
+For example, the Residential Clean Energy Credit will only apply to systems installed by the end of 2035

 - You own the solar system and do not lease it or have a solar power purchase agreement (PPA).